positron-solutions/derpconfig/README.md

 - NixOS modules that encompass the choices better
 - Upstream patches to nixpkgs to enable more flexible generic Linux kernel
-- Many kernel modules are only likely to be used in rare cases and would actually be better of compiled with `-Oz` or even compiled on demand (see below)
+- Many kernel modules are only likely to be used in rare cases and would actually be better of compiled with `-Os` or even compiled on demand (see below)
-- Injecting some uname info, such as with `modDirVersion`

 ## Future Directions